 Workers’ comp is intended to compensate employees for injuries that are serious enough to require medical treatment or time off from work.
 For some delayed-onset injuries or chronic conditions, employees may continue to report to work despite pain or impairment.
 This can cause an insurer to contest the severity of the claim and deny coverage.
 To be safe, it’s best to report any injuries or pain immediately to your employer and get treatment for your injury as soon as possible.

 Recent changes to Iowa’s workers’ compensation statute could make the claims process more difficult and reduce benefits for injured workers.
 An experienced workers’ compensation attorney will be your advocate through the claims process and can help you recover benefits like lost wages, paid medical care, and partial or total permanent disability benefits if appropriate.
-If you have been denied workers’ compensation benefits or need to begin the claims process, contact us today.
+If you have been denied worker compensation settlement benefits or need to begin the claims process, contact us today for work comp claims in Des Moines and Urbandale, Iowa.